Hopetoun House: Grounds

 The English garden style landscape park in which it lies were laid out in 1725, also by William Adam.
 The east front centres on the distant isle of Inchgarvie and North Berwick Law.
 The walled garden dates from the late 18th century.
 In the grounds an 18th-century mound was excavated in 1963 to reveal the remains of the earlier manor house, Abercorn Castle, dating from the 15th century.

 Preservation

 In 1974, Charles William Frederick Hope, 3rd Marquess of Linlithgow created The Hopetoun House Preservation Trust to ensure Hopetoun House and the estate were preserved for future generations.

 Access

-Throughout the year, Hopetoun House plays host to unforgettable weddings, private events, and exclusive celebrations, with its grand interiors, award-winning catering, and breathtaking surroundings.
+Throughout the year, Hopetoun House plays host to weddings, private events, and exclusive celebrations, with its grand interiors, catering, and surroundings.

-Open to the public from Easter to late September, the House and Grounds offer a seasonal visitor experience rich in history, architecture and natural beauty.
+Open to the public from Easter to late September, the House and Grounds offer a seasonal visitor experience, architecture and natural beauty.

-Throughout the year, our Ranger and Education Team offer school groups that follow the National Curriculum.

 In popular culture

 First seen as the Duke of Sandringham's home, Hopetoun House has been used in seasons 1, 2 and 3 of Outlander, to recreate scenes in Scotland, England and Paris.

 In 2020, some scenes for the ITV drama series Belgravia were filmed at the castle.

 In the 2020 film The Princess Switch: Switched Again, Hopetoun House was used for the exterior of the fictional Montenaro Royal Palace.